 When a baby dies there are often difficult decisions to make and things to plan.
 Some topics can be hard to think about or discuss.
-This resource is designed to add to the information and support parents receive from their health care team before and soon after the loss of a baby.
-It aims to help parents to explore options and to think about what is most important to them to support decisions that are best for them and for their baby.
-Topics covered include: preparing for your baby’s birth, ways to honour your baby, deciding on investigations, and leaving hospital.
+We have developed a guide for parents that will add to the information and support they receive from their health care team before and soon after the loss of a baby.
+It aims to help parents to explore options, to think about what is most important to them, and to support decisions that are best for them and for their baby.
+Topics covered include: preparing for your baby’s birth, honouring your baby, understanding why your baby died, and leaving hospital.

-The resource has been developed in consultation with parents, clinicians, parent support groups and others who share our vision of best care following the death of a baby.
-It brings together evidence about best care and the most up to date approaches to developing parent-centred resources.
+Guiding conversations with your health care team when your baby dies - the parent version of the Clinical Practice Guideline - was developed in consultation with parents, clinicians, parent support groups and others who share our vision of best care following the death of a baby.

 This information brochure comes with a message of support following the loss of a baby.
 At a time of intense grief and many emotions, parents may be asked to think about an autopsy (sometimes called a post mortem examination) for their baby.
 This is one of the most confronting decisions for parents when their baby dies.